amiloride and hydrochlorothiazide (Oral route)

 a-MIL-oh-ride hye-droe-KLOR-ide, hye-droe-klor-oh-THYE-a-zide

-May cause hyperkalemia, which if uncorrected, is potentially fatal.
+May cause hyperkalemia, which is potentially fatal if uncorrected.
 The risk is higher in patients with renal impairment or diabetes mellitus.
-Monitor serum potassium levels carefully in any patient receiving therapy .
+Monitor serum potassium levels carefully in any patient receiving therapy. .

 Commonly used brand name(s)

 - Moduretic 5-50